IRS Enforcement of FBAR Violations

 Thereafter, the Account holder receives IRS notice that he or she (or corporation or estate) did not properly report on the FBAR.
-They may receive notice of the FBAR violation, and either receive a warning letter in lieu of penalty, or a penalty.
+They may receive notice of the FBAR violation, and either receive a warning letter in lieu of fine, or a fine.

 Late-Filed FBAR (Outside of FBAR Amnesty)

 In another common scenario, the US person does not become aware of the FBAR filing requirement until several years after the FBAR filing was required for a person.
 The foreign account holder learns about the reporting requirement, but does not follow the required Amnesty procedures.